osake/ATHENA/helpers/bulk/README.md

 # Bulk

-The bulk helper allows clients to create and update multiple records in one JSON request
+The bulk helper allows clients to update multiple records in one JSON request

 #Installing the helper